 How to prevent a sinus infection?

-It’s always better to prevent any problem than to get sinus infection treatment afterwards.
-Similarly, you can also have some preventive measurements to keep yourself from having a sinus infection.
+It’s always better to prevent any problem than to get sinus infection treatment afterward.
+Similarly, you can also have some preventive measures to keep yourself from having a sinus infection.

 - Take care of the nasal passages regularly: Foreign particles are continuously getting into the nose with air.
 The sinuses help the nose to stop them from getting further in.
 But those particles can lead to sinus infection That’s why you should clean the passage daily.
 Gently run water into the nasal passages.
 It will also clear out the excess mucous and keep the membrane moist.
 You can also use nasal saline spray.

 - Sleep with a pillow: If you have a habit of sleeping without a pillow, you might catch a cold easier than others.
 During the night, the sinuses have a tendency to produce more mucus.
 If your head is down at that time, these can fill the sinus cavities.
 That’s why keep your head a little elevated while sleeping at night.